Dulce De Leche Chocolate Chip Cookies

 Is this an egg-free chocolate chip cookie recipe?

 This recipe does not require eggs.
 In most chocolate chip cookies, eggs generally provide two major functions: structure (via proteins) and moisture (via water).
-This recipe contains a high ratio of dulce de leche, which contains various things, including a good amount of milk-based protein.
+This recipe contains a high ratio of dulce de leche, which includes various things, including a good amount of milk-based protein.
 And we’ll add a tiny bit of water for what the eggs usually provide.

 My current understanding of how this works is that during dulce de leche heating, there is some gelation (proteins sticking together) of the milk proteins.
-(That’s why sometimes when you make the homemade versions, they seem curdled right after baking.)
+(That’s why sometimes, when you make the homemade versions, they seem curdled right after baking.)
 I believe this is able to hold the cookies together in a way that may be similar to egg proteins.
 It’s a little different, which is why these cookies have a chewier texture.
-But I’m learning more every day about the applicability of this process and it’s enough structure for the final baked cookie.
+But I’m learning more every day about the applicability of this process it’s enough structure for the final baked cookie.
 So yeah, egg-free cookies!

 Step by step: